pf-data-projects/pf_polling_analyser/README.md

 8. Next, add an environment variable called DEV and set it to any value.
 I have gone for a string; 'DEV'.
 ```
 os.environ["DEV"] = 'DEV'
 ```
-9. In settings.py in the polling_analyser directory, set the DATABASES variable to the following to access your database securely in production, and just use the default SQLite db provided by django for development.
+9. In settings.py in the polling_analyser directory, replace the DATABASES variable with the following snippet to access your database securely in production, and just use the default SQLite db provided by django for development.
 ```
 if "DEV" in os.environ:
     DATABASES = {